gSchool/ada-developer-skills/02-unit2-roundtable-guides/09-wk14-rails-api.md

 OAuth
 * OAuth Q1: Why might we want to use OAuth instead of implementing our own login solution?
 * OAuth Q2: Why did the different members of your bEtsy group need the same github token?
-* OAuth Testing Q: ...
+* OAuth Testing Q: Why do we need to use the OAuth mock hash for testing?

 Rails API
 * As a group, come up with a list of differences between making a full-stack web app with Rails vs. making a back-end API with Rails